entsoe-web/cee-conf/_events/t04_reinforcing_sustainability_and_security_of_supply.md

 speakers:
   - Eryk Klossowski
   - Ivo Nesrovnal
+  - Sebastien Lepy (tbc)
-  - Alena Vitásková
+  - Alena Vitásková (tbc)
-  - RGI/WWF
+  - Antonella Battaglini (tbc)
 ---

-Introduced by e-voting
+_Introduced by e-voting_

 Introduction by Eryk Klossowski, President of the Board, PSE

-Empowering local and regional authorities to contribute to security of supply and the Energy Union - Ivo Nesrovnal, Mayor of Bratislava or Pavol Freso, Bratislava region governor, Member of Committee of the Regions
+Empowering local and regional authorities to contribute to security of supply and the Energy Union - Ivo Nesrovnal, Mayor of Bratislava, Member of Committee of the Regions

-System adequacy and security of supply in the CEE region: what do the outlooks and TYNDP say?– Sebastien Lepy, Chair, System Development Committee, ENTSO-E (tbc)
+System adequacy and security of supply in the CEE region: what do the outlooks and TYNDP say? - Sebastien Lepy, Chair, System Development Committee, ENTSO-E (tbc)

-Supporting infrastructure development across borders: a regulatory perspective - Alena Vitásková, Chair, ERÚ, CEER Assembly Member
+Supporting infrastructure development across borders: a regulatory perspective - Alena Vitásková, Chair, ERÚ, CEER Assembly Member (tbc)

-Don’t forget about sustainability – RGI/WWF speaker (tbc)
+Don’t forget about sustainability – Antonella Battaglini, CEO, RGI (tbc)

 Followed by Q&A moderated by Susanne Nies, Corporate Affairs Manager, ENTSO-E